TomFern/devops-course-module2/README.md

 - `2-unit-testing`: learn about unit testing
 - `3-integration-testing`: learn about integration testing
 - `4-e2e-testing`: learn about end-to-end testing
+- `5-test-reports`: configure test reports for Semaphore
-- `5-pipeline`: implement all tests in a CI/CD pipeline
+- `6-pipeline`: implement all tests in a CI/CD pipeline